christinepamela/Agnes-kitchen-legacy/README.md

 # Agnes-kitchen-legacy
-A heartfelt open-source project to preserve and share family recipes from moms, starting with Agnes's Malaysian fusion cuisine.
+A mother-daughter open-source project to preserve and share family recipes from moms, starting with Agnes's Malaysian fusion cuisine.

 ## Project Vision
 Agnes's Kitchen Legacy is more than just a recipe website- it's a platform dedicated to preserving the culinary heritage of mothers around the world.
 Starting with Agnes's Malaysian fusion recipes, this platform aims to create an easy-to-use space where all mothers can share their cooking wisdom with future generations.